joopixel1/CSES/lessons/DSA/Array.md

     You can also simplify complex arrays or problems by converting the array or problem to a simpler problem that can be solved using Sliding WIndow.
 - Reversing
 - Sorting
+- Data Structures: Use of a lot of varying data structure and ideas can come handy in some tricky questiona.

 ## Subsequence